-Follow the instructions at to set the required environment variables, initialise theClearingHouseUser and deposit some collateral.
+Follow the instructions at Keeper Bots to set the required environment variables, initialise theClearingHouseUser and deposit some collateral.

 Start the JIT Maker Bot:

-The Typescript SDK exposes a EventSubscriber object that you can use to receive market orders on chain.
+The Typescript SDK exposes an EventSubscriber object that you can use to receive market orders on-chain.

-Technical details on the JIT Auction and its pricing can be found .
+Technical details on the JIT Auction and its pricing can be found at Just-In-Time (JIT) Auctions.
 The reference implementation acts on each user order received and makes the order in the opposite direction at the auction end price with a random order size between 20 and MAX_TRADE_SIZE_QUOTE.